blackducksoftware/exponential-backoff-tool/README.md

 # no contents due to command failure, and then subsequent commands
 # fail because the file exists
 # perform_on_failure: "echo failed"

+# Whether to collect metrics.
+The metrics are output as a a csv file, eb-metrics.csv.
+# metrics_enabled: "true"

+# Perform this command when the command succeeds or fails.
+Note that -P at the end
+# to prevent EB from entering an infinite loop.
+# perform_on_exit: "eb 'gsutil cp ./eb-metrics.csv gs://my-bucket/eb-metrics.csv' -P 'true'"

 ```

 ### Examples